goaldiggers-kata/goaldiggers/architecture/14_Arch_FabricCausalClusterandNosinglepointoffailure.md

 ## Data Division
 - As part of the analysis the context and the data definitions will be clearly defined and how the data has to be modeled so that we can have subgraphs.
-- All the shards will be divided based on activity or on location.
+- All the shards will be divided based on the NPC activities.

 < [Home](../README.md) | [Previous](./13_Arch_NPCRecommendationEngine.md) >